metral/pulumihome/GitLab-blog-post.md

 Learn more about GitLab [here](https://about.gitlab.com/why/).

-## Logging-in and creating a GitLab-backed Pulumi organization
+## Login and create a GitLab-backed Pulumi organization

 - Log into `app.pulumi.com` using the GitLab Sign-in.